SuleimanFarah/sunpy/GSoC-2016-Students-applications.md

 I would consult stackoverflow and the regular sources Google, Python docs etc for solving the pre-processing step.
 I would require the help of my mentor for plotting, since it is a bit subtle and does require a rudimentary understanding of a some minor Solar Physics details (Which parameters are required for overlaying data over maps and specific questions such as these).

 ### Deliverables
-A visualisation module which would mimic the functionality of [``ACE Real Time Solar Wind``](http://www.swpc.noaa.gov/products/ace-real-time-solar-wind) and [``Solar Monitor``](solarmonitor.org) and other sources.
+A visualisation module which would mimic the functionality of [``ACE Real Time Solar Wind``](http://www.swpc.noaa.gov/products/ace-real-time-solar-wind) and [``Solar Monitor``](http://solarmonitor.org/) and other sources.
 This would include a parser to parse html/text data, custom plotting functions to overlay the html/text data over Maps,LCs.
 And ``Fido`` clients which haven’t yet been implemented.

 ### Benefits to The Community.
-Currently, If users want to get information about Solar events such as flare information, active regions and ``ACE Real time Solar Wind data``, they would have to go to [``Solar Monitor``](solarmonitor.org), [``Solarsoft latest events``](http://www.lmsal.com/solarsoft/last_events/) and other similar websites to get the requisite information.
-On top of it, to get plots between a particular timerange, a user would have to manually enter the timerange and navigate through the entire site (through pop-up style windoes) to see the interactive plots.
+Currently, If users want to get information about Solar events such as flare information, active regions and ``ACE Real time Solar Wind data``, they would have to go to [``Solar Monitor``](http://solarmonitor.org/), [``Solarsoft latest events``](http://www.lmsal.com/solarsoft/last_events/) and other similar websites to get the requisite information.
+On top of it, to get plots between a particular timerange, a user would have to manually enter the timerange and navigate through the entire site (through pop-up style windows) to see the interactive plots.

 With this module, Users would have the option of either seeing the real-time(latest data) or querying for a specific time/timerange to the module, which would generate the plots for them (Yes, we are doing it ``Fido`` style).
 This would replace the need for SunPy users to explicitly use websites such as ``SolarMonitor`` and this would provide the base for the development of a full-fledged visualization tool within SunPy in the future.
 Which I aim to continue to contribute to.